adamsilver/fdpb/03-book-a-flight.md

 ### Things to avoid

-- Using radio buttons instead of checkboxes.
+- Using radio buttons that look like checkboxes (or vice versa).
-- Using select boxes when there are better alternatives.
+- Using select boxes when better alternatives exist.
 - Letting users do the hard work when the interface can be designed to it for them.
 - Nested fieldsets.